-County councils are the authorities that are responsible for primary health care centres (vårdcentralen), hospitals and the National Dental Service (Folktandvården).
+County councils are the authorities responsible for primary health care centres (vårdcentralen), hospitals and the National Dental Service (Folktandvården).

 Should there be a need for health care beyond the free medical examination, mentioned above, patient fees (co-ays) may differ depending on the county council, region and type of care involved.
-But in general asylum seekers pay 50 SEK (\in 4.60) to see a doctor at the district health centre or to receive medical care after obtaining a referral.
-Other medical care, such as with a nurse or physical therapist, costs 25 SEK (\in 2.30) per visit.
-Medical transportation costs 40 SEK (\in 3,70).
+But in general asylum seekers pay SEK 50 ( $\in$ 4.60) to see a doctor at the district health centre or to receive medical care after obtaining a referral.
+Other medical care, such as with a nurse or physical therapist, costs SEK 25 ( $\in$ 2.30) per visit.
+Medical transportation costs SEK 40 ( $\in$ 3.70).
 Gynaecological and prenatal care, including health care on the occasion of childbirth, as well as health care in accordance with the Swedish Communicable Diseases Act is free of charge.
 The fee for emergency care at a hospital varies from county to county.
-Asylum seekers pay no more than 50 SEK (\in 4.60) for prescription drugs.
+Asylum seekers pay no more than SEK 50 ( $\in$ 4.60) for prescription drugs.
 Children are in most cases entitled to health care free of charge until they turn 18 years old.
 Dental care is free of charge for children until they turn 23 years old.
-However, there may be a patient fee (co-ays) for emergency care for children in some of the regions.
-260
+However, there may be a patient fee (co-ays) for emergency care for children in some of the regions. $^{319}$

-If an asylum seeker pays more than 400 SEK (€37.00) for visits to a doctor, medical transportation and prescription drugs within 6 months, they can apply for a special allowance.
-The Migration Agency can compensate for costs over 400 SEK.
+If an asylum seeker pays more than SEK 400 (€ 37.00) for visits to a doctor, medical transportation and prescription drugs within 6 months, they can apply for a special allowance.
+The Migration Agency can compensate for costs over SEK 400.
 The "400 SEK rule" applies individually for adults and common for siblings under 18.
-The cost of emergency medical or dental care is not covered. .261
+The cost of emergency medical or dental care is not covered.